 PET’s work in research and championing better education opportunities in prisons is greatly enhanced through collaboration.
 We are proud to be working with other charities, prison staff, education professionals, and the government in a number of networks.

-In 2012 PET brought together expert charities, research bodies, universities and businesses to launch the Prisoner Learning Alliance, which now has 23 members.
+In 2012 PET brought together expert charities, universities, businesses and representative bodies to launch the Prisoner Learning Alliance (PLA), which by 2017 had grown to 23 members.

 As of 2016 PET is also developing and serving as the hub for two new networks:

-- The Prisoner Learner Academic Network (PLAN), which connects researchers who work on issues relating to prisoner learning.
+- The Prisoner Learning Academic Network (PLAN), which connects researchers who work on issues relating to prisoner learning.

 - Prison University Partnerships in Learning (PUPiL), which brings together and supports practitioners, students and academics involved in the growing number of prison/university partnerships nationwide.

 PET is also a member of the following networks:

 - The European Prisons Education Association (EPEA), which is made up of prison educators, administrators, governors, researchers and other professionals who promote and develop education and related activities in prisons throughout Europe.
 PET Head of Policy, Nina Champion, serves as Regional Representative for the Western Region.

 - The National Criminal Justice Arts Alliance, due to PET’s work funding prisoners to access arts and hobby materials.
 The Alliance promotes access to arts and creative opportunities as a springboard to positive change for all those who come into contact with the criminal justice system.
 PET Head of Policy, Nina Champion, serves on the Alliance steering committee.